 High Park is a popular destination for dog-walking.
 Dogs must be on-leash (except in the designated off-leash area) and under control at all times.
 Please check the map below to make sure you are familiar with the boundaries of the off-leash area.

+A large portion of High Park is designated as a protected natural area.
 The park is home to many kinds of wildlife that depend on a safe and healthy habitat.
 Never let your dog chase or harass wildlife.

 High Park's Off-Leash Area

 The High Park off-leash area is 8.5 acres of open area (Dog Hill) and designated trails.
 It is clearly marked with signs and fencing and is intended for all park users, not just dog owners.

 Unlike other off-leash areas, the High Park off-leash area has both natural and paved trails under the canopy of mature trees.
 Its large size and proximity to natural areas makes High Park's off-leash area very special – but its natural setting also means added responsibility when walking your dog.

 Some simple steps to protect the natural environment while walking your dog